JuliaLang/julia/doc/src/manual/complex-and-rational-numbers.md

 ```

 However, this is *not* recommended; Use the [`complex()`](@ref) function instead to construct
-a complex value directly from its real and imaginary parts.:
+a complex value directly from its real and imaginary parts:

 ```jldoctest
 julia> a = 1; b = 2; complex(a, b)